gehsekky/sopel-quote/README.md

-willie-quote
+sopel-quote
 ============

-A quote module for willie, an irc bot written in python.
+A quote module for sopel, an irc bot written in python.
 Currently supports text file and sqlite for storage.

-UPDATE: I've made significant changes to where effort has to be put in to keep things working if upgrading the script.

-####getting started
+## getting started

 If you want to use a text file, put the following at the bottom of your default.cfg file: